-Email marketing was a “buzz” phrase in 2016.
-Businesses with a social media following and website traffic have worked hard to parlay those leads into substantial email lists.
-By now businesses of every size understand the importance of developing and growing an email marketing list with the goal of using it to accelerate their business growth to new levels.
+Email marketing has been a “buzz” phrase for some time.
+Businesses with a social media following and website traffic have worked hard to parlay those interactions into a growing email lists.
+By now businesses of every size understand the importance of developing and growing an email list.
+Email marketing statistics of all types verify the importance of email marketing in accelerating business growth.

 With the growing interest in email marketing it’s easy to come across thousands of email marketing statistics floating around the web.
 It is frequently difficult for businesses to know which are factual, relevant and current.
 To help in sorting things out we have curated a batch of the most important email marketing stats for 2017.

 As we discussed in last year’s Digital Marketing Statistics post, we only share factual email statistics that are relevant and current.
 Use our email marketing statistics list as your email marketing authority for the 2017.